latest nhpb_banner 1__compressed

 Search the Website

-Non-profit and charity organizations that provide free mortgage help
+Non-profit and charioteers that provide emergency mortgage help

-Housing assistance is provided by many charities.
+Housing assistance, including for a mortgage, is provided by many charities.
 They will offer emergency financial help for back mortgage payments or utility bills.
-Or a charity can provide free furniture for home, referrals to grant programs and more.
+Or a charity can provide free furniture for home, referrals to hardship grant programs and more.
 The Salvation Army, Community Action Agencies, Urban League and others try to help low-income families, the working poor and people close to foreclosure.
+Find a charity near you for mortgage help.

 Catholic Charities also runs a number of free foreclosure counseling programs.
-They have hundreds locations across the nation, and case managers at many of the church centers specialize in dealing with housing issues, including mortgage delinquency.
+They have hundreds locations across the nation.
+Case managers at many of the church centers specialize in dealing with housing issues, including mortgage delinquency.
 Case workers also help by providing more general home-buyer assistance, including information on how to get FHA loans, grants to pay for closing costs and other financial aid.

 Free legal foreclosure counseling is available for low-income families and people with no bad credit.
 Grants are provided to over 900 law offices and attorneys across the country as part of a federal government legal assistance program.
 While many services are offered by these pro-bono law firms and attorneys to income qualified clients, one of the services provided is free foreclosure assistance including home loan modifications and representation.
 Get free lawyer advice.

-The Cherokee Nation offers resources and guidance to assist homeowners and help them prevent a home foreclosure.
-Solutions are focused on Native Americans across the country.
+Emergency mortgage help from Cherokee Nation is for Native Americans no matter where they live.
+The organization offers resources and guidance to assist homeowners and help them prevent a home foreclosure.
 There are free government hardship grants, home-buying programs, low cost loans for first time buyers and foreclosure help as well.
 Read about the Cherokee Nation mortgage program.

 Many Community Action Agencies provide government grant money to help with a mortgage Programs and resources that homeowners can take advantage of.
 While they primarily focus on providing counseling, some of the community action agencies can provide emergency cash grants, mediation services, and other tools to help a homeowner prevent or stop a foreclosure filing.